Mendeley/api-design-documentation/README.md

  **✔** Use **cursor-based** pagination.
 Return links to other pages (first, next, last, previous) in Link headers.

+	GET /documents	200 OK	Link: </documents?marker=291d3064-4f74-4932-bfc8-4277d441705b>; rel="next";	[	]	// do

  All of this is handled by the mendeley-pagination library.

  Keeps body as a representation.

  Works well with many HTTP clients (Jersey, Requests)

- Confuses some third parties who don't look at the docs (HOW VERY DARE THEY)
+ Confuses some third parties who don't look at the docs

 ========

 ## Bulk requests

- **✔** We occasionally get asked for an API like: GET /profiles/id1,id2,id3, to return a list of profiles by ID.
+ **X** We occasionally get asked for an API like:

+ 		GET /profiles/id1,id2,id3, to return a list of profiles by ID.
-different response formats from the same URL (GET /profiles/id

-shouldn't return a list)
+* different response formats from the same URL (GET /profiles/id shouldn't return a list)

-breaks cacheability
+* breaks cacheability

-URL doesn't represent a resource
+* URL doesn't represent a resource

-URLs have a maximum length (can get about 55 UUIDs in)
+* URLs have a maximum length (can get about 55 UUIDs in)

-Bulk requests Continued

 Usually we get these requests because we have an API somewhere that returns a list of IDs, that should return a list of objects.

 In this case, our followers API was returning profile IDs - it should return profiles.

- **✔**

- Made-up example, the real one is slightly different to this, but same principle.

-Bulk requests

- Usually we get these requests because we have an API somewhere that returns a list of IDs, that should return a list of objects.

- In this case, our followers API was returning profile IDs - it should return profiles.

- **✔**

- Detective work to find out what clients really want

- Our implementation might just get all of the individual items, but it's easier for us to do that in parallel than for some of our clients
+**!** We do this, but I wish we didn't

+	GET /followers	200 OK [	{	"profile_id": "00a4fb19-2c8f-472f-8f7f-72aa4dbf068b"	}, {	"profile_id": "231994e9-f179-4b89-a7a9-be3cadf2da4e" }	]

+**!** **We do this, but I wish we didn't **

+In this particular case we wrote a macro service to return followers and profiles.
+At the time of writing I'm unclear as to why we could not just do this to followers instead of a macro service.

+**✔**  Always favour back end doing all the parallel work rather than the client.

 =============